blueimp/JavaScript-Load-Image/README.md

 The optional options argument to `loadImage()` allows to configure the image loading.

-It can be used the following way using the callback style:
+It can be used the following way with the callback style:

 ```js
 loadImage(